rekmus/silgy/README.md

 That's why I've written Silgy.
 I think all the web applications in the world should be written in it.
 World would be much better off.

 In Silgy you just compile and link your logic into one executable that responds immediately to HTTP requests, without creating a new thread or — God forbid — process.
 There's no VM layer (Hello, Java) nor interpreter, nor external modules' dependencies (Hello, Node.js frameworks).
 Compilation takes about a second (Hello, Java and Node.js again).
 You get non-blocking Node.js-like or better performance, with Java-like coding simplicity, C-like instant compilation and instant startup, on much cheaper hardware.
-By the time my Spring Boot application boots, I can have another RESTful service written and tested with Silgy.
+While my Spring Boot application is booting, I can have another RESTful service written and tested with Silgy.

 ## Why Silgy